jacksoncougar/curves-revolution-surface-demo/readme.md

 Jackson Cougar Wiebe &bull; Fall 2019 &bull; University of Calgary

-Simple demo project shows off how to create and texture a mesh create by revolving a curve about the y-axis.
+Simple demo project shows off how to create and texture a mesh by revolving a curve about the y-axis.
 Move the control points by clicking on a vertex and dragging the mouse.
 You can also create, subdivide, and delete them using `E`, `S`, and `D` keys respectively.